Gumichocopengin8/CS320-time-sharing_system/README.md

 ## Project1
 ### Description
 #### Problem:
 To create a simple time-sharing system.
 To use the time-sharing system to “play” with the time slices to find the most efficient turnaround times using a round-robin selection algorithm.
 To see what happens using time slices of varying lengths.
-To allow the flexibility to build upon this time-sharing system for future projects.
+To allow the flexibility to build upon this time-sharing system for future projects.ffffffffffffff

 Analysis:  A simple time sharing system will need several features:
 -	A processor (or simulation of placing a process on the processor)